MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone.md

 :::image type="content" source="../images/data-landing-zone-2.png" alt-text="Diagram of the data landing zone architecture." lightbox="../images/data-landing-zone-2.png":::

  > [!TIP]
-> Before getting started with deploying a data landing zone, it is highly recommended that you first [consider the number of initial data landing zones you want to deploy](/azure/cloud-adoption-framework/scenarios/data-management/scale?branch=scenario-data-management).
+> Before getting started with deploying a data landing zone, it's highly recommended that you first [consider the number of initial data landing zones you want to deploy](/azure/cloud-adoption-framework/scenarios/data-management/scale?branch=scenario-data-management).

-## Core Services Layer
+## Core services layer

 Included are all the required services to enable the data landing zone within the context of enterprise-scale for analytics.
 The following resource groups form the suite of standard services available in every data landing zone that is deployed: